adam83973/mpa/README.md

 Setup puma-dev for easier management of subdomains in the development environment. https://github.com/puma/puma-dev

+Once you've installed puma-dev run `cd ~/.puma-dev; ln -s /path/to/my/app mathplusacademy`.
+This will allow you to access the application at mathplusacademy.dev.

 Clone repository and run `bundle install`

 To set up development environment run `rake development:setup`